 If we need to share the information with other people that could help then we will tell you what we are doing and why we have decided to do it.

-Our Investigation and Advice Officers follow the advice given in the All Wales Child Protection Procedures 2008.
+Our Investigation and Advice Officers follow the advice given in the Wales Safeguarding Procedures.

 Additional Learning Needs